MoneyXprt/MoneyXprtWaitlist/replit.md

 MoneyXprt is a modern, production-ready Next.js web application serving as an AI-powered financial co-pilot for high-income earners.
 The application features a complete waitlist system, user authentication, an AI chat interface powered by OpenAI GPT-4, and a secure dashboard for personalized financial advice.
 Built with Next.js 14 App Router, Supabase for authentication and database, and styled with Tailwind CSS and shadcn/ui components.

-**Recent Update**: Added three specialized AI API routes for financial expertise: tax-scan, entity-opt, and fee-check with dedicated OpenAI system prompts and fake user profiles.
-Optimized Supabase client architecture with cleaner function-based approach (`sbAdmin()` and `sbBrowser()`), updated environment variable configuration with comprehensive .env.example, and resolved all TypeScript errors.
-Application fully production-ready with specialized financial AI endpoints, proper session management, and complete deployment documentation.
+**Recent Update**: Enhanced security and privacy with comprehensive utility modules: crypto.ts (SHA256 hashing), redact.ts (PII protection), and ai.ts (secure server-side OpenAI calls with no logging).
+Updated all API routes to use secure utilities with automatic PII redaction and request hashing.
+Added three specialized AI endpoints (tax-scan, entity-opt, fee-check) with dedicated system prompts.
+Application now includes enterprise-grade privacy protection, data integrity verification, and compliance-ready logging while maintaining full functionality.

 ## User Preferences